 - black worms.

 This species is great cleaners.
 They do enjoy grazing on micro-organisms in the biofilm and algae.
-So, you may also want to make sure that there is adequate algae and biofilm growth in your tank.
+So, you may also want to make sure that there are adequate algae and biofilm growth in your tank.

 However, it is understandable that some aquarium owners may not feel comfortable growing algae for their fish.
 Some tank owners may also lack the knowledge needed to grow algae.
 This is often the case with first-time aquarium owners.
 If you don’t feel comfortable growing algae, you can give your fish algae wafers instead.

 The Panda Garra will have no problem taking any kind of food as far as the food offered is small enough to fit into its mouth for mastication and digestion.
 If it is too big, they will push it until it breaks.

 Some supplemental foods to give your Panda Garra may include blanched zucchini, spinach, peas, and cucumber.
 Make sure that all vegetables added to a tank should be verified as pesticide-free.

 Note: Their mouth is not really designed for catching floating foods out of the water column.
 They prefer to pick what lands on the substrate.
 So food on the bottom is the best for them.

 You can read more about it in my articles:

 - How to Blanch Сucumbers and Zucchini for Shrimp, Snails and Fish the Right Way

 - Indian Almond Leaves and Alder Cones in a Shrimp Tank.